Feature Photo: Brandon Nagy / Shutterstock.com

 # 8 – Drive My Car – The Beatles

 “Drive My Car” opens Rubber Soul (1965).
-Written primarily by Paul McCartney, with lyrical input from John Lennon, the track was recorded at Abbey Road Studios on October 13, 1965, under the guidance of producer George Martin.
+Written primarily by Paul McCartney, with lyrical contributions from John Lennon, the track was recorded at Abbey Road Studios on 13 October 1965, under the guidance of producer George Martin.
 Featuring Paul McCartney on lead vocals and bass, John Lennon on rhythm guitar, George Harrison on lead guitar, and Ringo Starr on drums and cowbell.
+The narrative of “Drive My Car” revolves around an ambitious woman who aspires to stardom, with the metaphor of driving a car cleverly representing fame and ambition.

 Read More: Best Solos Performed On Beatles Solo Records